 You can arrange for office taxis or subsidized bus fares so that commute becomes a tad bit easier on their pockets.

 14. Mentoring Programs To Facilitate Better Team Building

 For employees, having access to a mentor can add velocity to the workplace learning curve.
-The employee experience is richer, and the company’s outcome stronger.
+The employee experience is better, and the company's outcome stronger.

 Having direct access to a mentor gives junior professionals valuable one-on-one training.
 Not just practical job skills, but behavioral and cultural skills as well.

 According to Harvard Business Review writer Anthony K. TJan: